-Coercion and Threats – The abuser controls the victim through coercing them into doing things against their will or by threatening them such that they relent to the abuser’s wishes.
-Some examples might be threatening to commit suicide if the victim does not do what they say, or making a false report to authority, or making the victim do illegal activities.
+Coercion and Threats – The abuser controls the victim by coercing them into doing things against their will or by threatening them such that they relent to the abuser’s wishes.
+Some examples might be threatening to commit suicide if the victim does not do what they say, or making a false report to the authority, or making the victim do illegal activities.

 Emotional Abuse – The abuser puts the victim down, humiliates the victim, and calls the victim names.

 Physical Abuse – The abuser controls the victim through any act of violence or by restraint.
 This might include pushing, shoving, strangling, hitting, kicking, or physically preventing the victim to move or leave the premises.

 Spiritual Abuse – The abuser denies the victim the ability to attend religious services or forces the victim to break the tenets of their religion.